Fillers: Questions to Ask Before Choosing an Injector

 Fillers are generally safe.
 That's true.
 But complications, while rare, do happen.
 And when they do, response time matters.

-Another question that deserves more attention than it gets: Are you actually a good candidate?
+Another question that deserves more attention than it gets: are you actually a good candidate?
 Not everyone is.
-And a provider who says yes to everyone is usually prioritizing volume over judgment.
-If you want a clearer understanding of both the benefits and potential complications, this breakdown from the FDA lays it out in a straightforward way: risks of dermal fillers explained.
+A provider who says yes to everyone is usually prioritizing volume over judgment.
+The FDA's breakdown of filler risks lays out both the benefits and potential complications in a clear, accessible way.

 A careful injector is comfortable saying no. That tends to be a good sign.